gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 **Review**
-- Techncial writers provide non-blocking reviews of all documentation changes, typically after the change is merged.
+- Techncial writers provide non-blocking reviews of all documentation changes, before or after the change is merged.
 However, if the docs are ready in the MR while there's time before the freeze, the technical writer's review can commence early, on request.
 - The technical writer will confirm that the doc is clear, grammatically correct, and discoverable, while avoiding redundancy, bad file locations, typos, broken links,